davidgiven/ack/plat/linux68k/emu/musashi/readme.txt

     unsigned int  m68k_read_immediate_16(unsigned int address);
     unsigned int  m68k_read_immediate_32(unsigned int address);

+    Now you also have the pcrelative stuff: unsigned int  m68k_read_pcrelative_8(unsigned int address);
+    unsigned int  m68k_read_pcrelative_16(unsigned int address);
+    unsigned int  m68k_read_pcrelative_32(unsigned int address);

 - If you need to know the current PC (for banking and such), set M68K_MONITOR_PC to OPT_SPECIFY_HANDLER, and set M68K_SET_PC_CALLBACK(A) to your routine.

+- In the unlikely case where you need to emulate some PMMU in the immediate reads and/or pcrealtive stuff, you'll need to explicitely call the translation address mechanism from your user functions this way :

+    if (PMMU_ENABLED)
+        address = pmmu_translate_addr(address);

+  (this is handled automatically by normal memory accesses).

 ADDRESS SPACES:
 --------------